Scott-Devine/CloudMELT/README.md

 ### Create a local working directory

-Create a directory to hold the CloudMELT workflow and the output files that you'll download from AWS once the workflow has run:
+Create a directory to hold the CloudMELT workflow and the output files that you'll download from AWS once the workflow has completed:

 ```
 user@local_machine$ mkdir cloud_melt_run